Genokarma/tutorials/docs/modules/spades/index.md

 Log in to Galaxy-Au

-Creat a new history for this analysis
+Create a new history for this analysis